nitin27may/mean-docker/README.md

 In MEAN stack, E stands for Expressjs, all rest services are developed using express js.

-It constains sample for:
+It contains sample for:

-1. Mongodb connection and schema validation using Mongoose
+1. Mongo dB connection and schema validation using Mongoose
 2. JWT implementation for Authorization
 3. API routing
 4. User registration & login APIs
-5. Complete CRUD exmaple for Contact
+5. Complete CRUD example for Contact

 For folder structure details refer this link: [API Folder Structure](/docs/expressjs-api-structure.md)